SoftwareAutomation/automation_framework_ts/README.md

 npm start
 ```

-The wizard begins with options for testing modules, and depending on the user's selection, the chosen module will either start <b>locally<b> or <b>inside<b> a <b>Docker container<b>.
+The wizard begins with options for testing modules, and depending on the user's selection, the chosen module will either start <b>locally</b> or <b>inside</b> a <b>Docker container</b>.
 The 'start.js' file, which is developed using the [enquirer](https://www.npmjs.com/package/enquirer) node package, contains the code to manage the wizard and the user's selection.
 The available test module options are UI, API, and Mobile.

 -----

 ### Web Test
 Install dependencies:
-> To execute the following command, go to the "web" directory first.
+> Prior to running this command, navigate to the "web" directory.
 ```bash
 npm install
 ```